brocessing/kirby-webpack/README.md

 │   # built-in scripts used by Kirby-webpack
 │
 ├── src/
-│   # JS & SASS sources to be bundled by Webpack
+│   # JS & Less/Sass/Stylus sources to be bundled by Webpack
 │
 ├── www/
 │   # your usual Kirby website folder